 No one is rushing, no one’s getting late for work, No one missed the last night TV show because they stuck in traffic.
 Wait!
 Traffic?
 No there is no traffic, There is no ‘crowd’, There is no electricity either.
 They’ll wake up when they feel like, they’ll go to work if they need to and whenever they want to.

 An old man in his 70s named Namgyal (every third person have the same name though) just came out of the house to observe the surroundings.
-He looks up and around, then he looks at the me standing there aimlessly.
+He noticed me standing there aimlessly.

-The exchange of smile and the old man invited me inside the house, as if I was an old friend.
+The exchange of smile and the old man invited me into the house as if I was an old friend.
 He insisted that the Tripod should warm up a bit in the Kitchen.
 The kitchen is the Living room in winters, the Stove is in the middle of the Kitchen, sitting arrangements 3 sides of it, Neatly arranged, all the utensils are kept carefully in a certain order.
-Front of the Stove is like the control panel of the kitchen and is reserved for the Namgyal’s wife, she owns it and patiently spend hours in here to prepares some delicious food for the family everyday.
+Front of the Stove is like the control panel of the kitchen and is reserved for the Namgyal’s wife, she owns it and patiently spends hours in here to prepares some delicious food for the family every day.

-A few picture of Dalai lama along with the Dry Day calendar.
+A few pictures of Dalai Lama along with the Dry Day calendar.
 The dry days are declared on the Full Moon, Half and the New moon in Ladakh.
 He must have got this from Ladakh only but then Namgyal’s wife pointed out no one drinks in the entire family so doesn’t really matter, Later she added, even the Sundays don’t.

-The Butter Tea is churned in Ghur-Ghur and ready to be serve.
+The Butter Tea is churned in Ghur-Ghur and ready to be served.
 The tripod just found a good enough reason to be here in Kibber.